 Confusingly, the vast land holdings of the Howard dynasty in the area led to the naming of the Howard-Gnesen Road as well.

 So who were the Howards?
 John Dow Howard was one of Duluth’s most successful settlers, a merchant from New Hampshire.
 In 1854, according to Burnquist’s Minnesota and Its People, he set out for Pike’s Peak—but when he landed in Superior, he liked it so much he had to stay.
 He brought his young family west and opened a general store before investing in lumber and real estate, eventually owning large portions of both Duluth and Superior.
-At least one source alleges he operated the first saw mill in Duluth Township, an achievement usually credited to Roger Munger.
+At least one source alleges he operated the first saw mill in the town of Duluth, an achievement usually credited to William Nettleton or Joshua Culver.
 He also founded Cloquet, Minnesota, and the Portland portion of Duluth and was a major funder of the Vermillion Trail.

 Though Howard spent much of the 1870s attempting to enter politics, many people didn’t consider him a Duluth resident.
 He wasn’t elected to public office until 1881, when he served as a Minnesota state senator representing Carlton, Cass, Itasca, Lake and St. Louis counties from 1882–1883.
 The race was contentious, resulting in several anonymous “letters to the editor” in local newspapers.
 An item in the October 21, 1880, Lake Superior News indicates just how heated things got:

 Joseph E. Knowlton says he persuaded John D. Howard, independent candidate for the Senate and ‘cosmopolitan in my general style’ from punching the editor of the News last week.
 Mr. Knowlton will please accept our thanks for services rendered, and command us to any extent.